 It can be difficult while teaching to be sure all learners are following along and do not fall behind.
-One way to check with your learners is to give each learner two sticky notes of different colours, e.g., blue and yellow, checking with your learners if all of them can distinguish between them (some people are blue-yellow colorblind).
+One way to check with your learners is to give each learner two sticky notes of different colors, e.g., blue and yellow.
 These can be held up for voting, but their real use is as status flags.
 If someone has completed an exercise, they put the yellow sticky note on their laptop; if they run into a problem and need help, they put up the blue one.
 This is better than having people raise their hands because they can keep working while their flag is raised, while signalling to any available helpers who to go to.
+It is important to check with your learners if all of them can distinguish between the different colors of the sticky notes.
+For example, many people are red-green colorblind and some people are blue-yellow colorblind.
+As an alternative, colorblind learners could mark the stickers by writing something onto them, e.g. “OK” and “Problem”.

 Also, the use of sticky notes allows the instructor to quickly see from the front of the room what state the class is in.
 Sometimes a blue sticky note involves a technical problem that takes a bit more time to solve.
 To prevent this issue slowing down the whole class too much, use the occasion to take the small break you had planned to take a bit later, giving yourself or any helpers you may have time to fix the problem.

-Tip 10.
-Recruit helpers and co-instructors.

 If you can, have a good ratio between helpers/teaching assistants and learners.
 How many helpers you need and can have depends on the course or workshop, but around 1 helper for each 10 students is a good place to start.
 The main role for helpers is assuring learners do not fall behind due to, for example, technical issues.
-They should keep an eye out for sticky notes indicating a learner signaling for help.
-Having a co-instructor helps sharing the load, as teaching in general, and teaching with participatory live coding in particular, is tiring.
+Helpers should keep an eye out for sticky notes indicating a learner signaling for help.
+A co-instructor can share the burden of teaching and responding to student needs, as participatory live coding can be particularly tiring for students as well as instructors.
 While they are not teaching, a co-instructor can also keep an eye on the room and give the instructor some immediate feedback on the pace or other issues.

+When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute as helpers may also help keep them motivated.

+Tip 10.
+Turn learners into co-instructors.

-Learners can be involved in the instruction also, by, for example, having them call out the next line of code that they think you as instructor should type next.
+During participatory live coding, learners are actively coding along with the instructor.
+You can engage them even more in different ways.
+For example, have learners call out the next line of code that they think you as instructor should type next.
 It helps you to understand any misunderstandings learners might have, as well as having them practice applying the material taught.
 You can also ask them to take notes collaboratively, using an online note-taking document that they all can edit.
 Having learners discuss and verbalize the material they just learned in their own words helps solidify their knowledge.
-When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute as helpers may also help keep them motivated.
+When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute may also help keep them motivated.

 Conclusion